pierceray/baseproject/README.md

 # Base Project

-This is a baseline porject that can be used to as a starting point for other projects.
+This is a baseline project that can be used to as a starting point for other projects.
 This particular project is geared pretty heavily to a Github Pages setup for a fairly simple website.

 ## Installation
 run `npm install` to install the dependencies